Bob Forward

-Bob Forward (born 1958) is an American writer, producer, and director.
-Forward is the production director and president of his independent company, Detonation Films.
-Forward has been the writer of many animated television series, as well as a film, The Owl, based on his novel of the same name, which has just been republished.
+Robert D. Forward (born 1958) is an American writer, producer, and director.
+He is the production director and president of his independent company, Detonation Films.
+Forward has been the writer of many animated television series, as well as a film, The Owl, based on his novel of the same name, which was republished in 2014.

-Forward is the son of the Robert L. Forward, who was an American physicist and science fiction writer.
+Forward is the son of Robert L. Forward, who was an American physicist and science fiction writer.
 His sister is Eve Forward.
 Forward currently resides in Chatsworth, Los Angeles, California, while Detonation Films is located in Simi Valley, California.
-Forward is also known to have registered at least one patent under his name.
+Forward is known to have registered at least one patent under his name.